Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 April 2026 23.57.29 UTC
+- WIB: Minggu, 26 April 2026 00.52.45 UTC
-- WITA: Minggu, 26 April 2026 00.57.29 UTC
+- WITA: Minggu, 26 April 2026 01.52.45 UTC
-- WIT: Minggu, 26 April 2026 01.57.29 UTC
+- WIT: Minggu, 26 April 2026 02.52.45 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature